codewithdary/custom-artisan-commands/README.md

 ```

 # Create custom Artisan command <br>
 If you perform ```php artisan list``` inside the CLI, you’ll find a complete list of Artisan commands that you can perform.
-If you scroll up to the ```make``` section, you’ll see that the third command is a ```make:command```, which will create a new artisan command for you.
+If you scroll up to the ```make``` section, you’ll see that the third command is ```make:command```, which will create a new artisan command for you

-Perform the following two commands to create two custom Artisan commands that we will be using in this tutorial. <br>
+Perform the following two commands to create two custom Artisan commands that we will be using in this tutorial <br>
 ```
 php artisan make:command CreateNewProduct php artisan make:command ShowAllProducts